quixio/quix-streams/docs/read.md

     buffer.TimeSpanInMilliseconds = 100;
     ```

 Reading data from that buffer is as simple as using its `OnRead` event.
-For each [TimeseriesData](#timeseriesdata-format) packet released from the buffer, the SDK will execute the `OnRead` event with the timeseries data as a given parameter.
+For each [TimeseriesData](#timeseriesdata-format) packet released from the buffer, Quix Streams will execute the `OnRead` event with the timeseries data as a given parameter.
 For example, the following code prints the ParameterA value of the first timestamp of each packet released from the buffer:

 === "Python"